damian-lis/portfolio-website/README.md

 <br/>

-### 3.34.
-Description of the revealTitleWhisper method with the visual animation example (inside the handleFormSubmit method)
+<h3 id="form-revealtitlewhisper-method">3.34.
+Description of the revealTitleWhisper method with the visual animation example (inside the handleFormSubmit method)</h3>

 The last method related to the animation of component forms is the revealTitleWhisper method, the calling example and implementation of which is shown below: